DanielleDoucet/predictions/README.md

 ### Streamlit app
-Click [here](https://danielledoucet-predictions-final-cu7k46.streamlit.app/) to access streamlit app or copy and paste this url: https://danielledoucet-predictions-final-cu7k46.streamlit.app/
+Click [here](https://danielledoucet-predictions-final-cu7k46.streamlit.app/) to access streamlit app or copy and paste this url into your browser: https://danielledoucet-predictions-final-cu7k46.streamlit.app/